 - The second Progression Review consists of the Confirmation process (paragraphs 70 - 79 below) and will also include a review of the academic needs analysis.

 The format of the assessment informing the second attempt at the third Progression Review will be determined by the Faculty/Accredited Institution and will be conducted by a member of the supervisory team and an internal independent assessor appointed by the Director of the Faculty Graduate School.
 In exceptional circumstances, with the permission of the Director of the Faculty Graduate School, an external independent assessor may be appointed.
 In exceptional circumstances, the Director of the Faculty Graduate School may wish to appoint a third panel member.
-The second attempt at the third Progression Review will involve a re-viva.
-However, if the assessors deem that the Report is sufficient to progress, the re-viva will be cancelled.
+The second attempt at the third Progression Review will involve a viva.
+However, if the assessors deem that the Report is sufficient to progress, the viva will be cancelled.
 The panel will include an independent chair.
 In exceptional circumstances, an independent note taker will be appointed by the Director of the Faculty Graduate School.
-The review will lead to one of three recommendations: to progress to the final stage of candidature; to transfer to MPhil candidature; to terminate the student's candidature.
+The review will lead to one of three recommendations: to progress to the final stage of candidature; to transfer to MPhil candidature; to terminate the research student's candidature.
 With regards to transfer of programme, the University will comply with its obligations under the relevant immigration legislation which may be updated from time to time.
-A student who is concerned about his/her entitlement to remain in the UK following a failure to progress should seek urgent advice from the Student Visa Guidance Service.
+A research student who is concerned about his/her entitlement to remain in the UK following a failure to progress should seek urgent advice from the Student Visa Guidance Service.

-In the exceptional circumstance that it is recommended that a students candidature is terminated at this point, the recommendation should be taken as immediate notice to the student that any submitted thesis will not be examined by the Faculty, as laid out in the Procedures for Circumstances that may lead to Withdrawal or Termination.
+In the exceptional circumstance that it is recommended that a research student's candidature is terminated at this point, the recommendation should be taken as immediate notice to the student that any submitted thesis will not be examined by the Faculty, as laid out in the Procedures for Circumstances that may lead to Withdrawal or Termination.

 Exceptional Progression Reviews

-- All part-time students who have not undergone a Progression Review in the previous twelve months of candidature should undergo an Interim Progression Review.
-If a student is due to submit a Progression Review Report within the next month, the Director of the Faculty Graduate School may waive the requirements for an Interim Review.
+- All part-time research students who have not undergone a Progression Review in the previous twelve months of candidature should undergo an Interim Progression Review.
+If a research student is due to submit a Progression Review Report within the next month, the Director of the Faculty Graduate School may waive the requirements for an Interim Review.

-Confirmation of PhD status (Second Progression Review)
+Confirmation of Doctoral Candidature (Second Progression Review)

 The Confirmation Panel